Kayak Paddle Feathering: What is It and Why does it Matter?

 (photo courtesy of Drew Gregory)

-What is Paddle Feathering?
+What is Kayak Paddle Feathering?

 What is a Ferrule?

 There are many ferrule designs on the market, some of them better than others.
-The most common and least expensive is the snap-button ferrule.
+The most common and least expensive is the snap-button ferrule:

 Read more about our ferrules here: Kayak Paddle Ferrule Systems: Snap-Button vs. Versa-Lok.